South Carolina: 21st century

 As the 21st century progresses, South Carolina has attracted new business by having a 5% corporate income tax rate, no state property tax, no local income tax, no inventory tax, no sales tax on manufacturing equipment, industrial power or materials for finished products; no wholesale tax, and no unitary tax on worldwide profits.

-South Carolina was one of the first states to stop paying for 'early elective' deliveries of babies, under either Medicaid and private insurance.
-The term early elective is defined as a labor induction or Cesarean section between 37 and 39 weeks that is not medically based.
-This change is intended to result in healthier babies and fewer unnecessary costs for South Carolina.
+South Carolina was one of the first states to stop paying for "early elective" deliveries of babies, under either Medicaid and private insurance.
+The term early elective is defined as a labor induction or Cesarean section between 37 and 39 weeks.
+The change was intended to result in healthier babies and fewer costs for the state of South Carolina.

 On November 20, 2014, South Carolina became the 35th state to legalize same-sex marriages, when a federal court ordered the change.

 As of 2022, South Carolina had one of the lowest percentages among all states of women in state legislature, at 17.6% (only five states had a lower percentage; the national average is 30.7%; with the highest percentage being in Nevada at 61.9%).

 Geography

 Regions

 The state can be divided into three natural geographic areas which then can be subdivided into five distinct cultural regions.
 The natural environment is divided from east to west by the Atlantic coastal plain, the Piedmont, and the Blue Ridge Mountains.
 Culturally, the coastal plain is split into the Lowcountry and the Pee Dee region.
 While, the upper Piedmont region is referred to as the Piedmont and the lower Piedmont region is referred to as the Midlands.
 The area surrounding the Blue Ridge Mountains is known as the Upstate.
 The Atlantic Coastal Plain makes up two-thirds of the state.
 Its eastern border is the Sea Islands, a chain of tidal and barrier islands.
 The border between the lowcountry and the upcountry is defined by the Atlantic Seaboard fall line, which marks the limit of navigable rivers.

+Altogether, the state has a total area of 32020.49 sqmi, of which 30060.70 sqmi is land and 1959.79 sqmi (6.12%) is water.